 This suspense accountSuspense AccountSuspense Account is a general ledger account that holds records of temporary transactions that which do not have sufficient evidence for double entry or appropriate vouchers.
 This account is settled within the accounting period and does not appear anywhere in the financial statements. is created since a proper account can’t be identified until the error gets discovered.

-Here’s an example of suspense account –
+Here’s an example of a suspense account –

 Trial Balance of MNC Co. for the year-end